sAjibuu/Upload_Bypass/README.md

      python upload_bypass.py -r test -s 'File uploaded successfully' -E php -D /uploads --burp --anti_malware

 # Issues
-If you encounter an issue, please use the debug mode with a flag of 2 and share it with me.
-If the file you are working with is sensitive, use flag of 1.
+If you encounter an issue, please use the debug mode with a flag value of 2 and share it with me (the files saves with the supplied arguments, the provided request file, and the stack trace error).
+If the file contains sensitive information, you can use flag value of 1, which saves only the stack trace error to a file.

 # Contribution
-If you would like to contirute to my code, please specify exactly what you added to the code and why, and make sure you performed multiple tests.
+If you would like to contirute to my code, please specify exactly what you added to the code and why, and make sure you perform multiple tests before submitting the merge request.

 # Credits
 - Hacktricks - Special thanks for providing valuable techniques and insights used in this tool.